AJR bassist teams up with CMAC to fight climate change

-Canandaigua, N.Y.
-(WROC) — Adam Met, the bassist for the popular band AJR, is applauding Canandaigua’s CMAC Performing Arts Center’s environmental record as his non-profit Planet Reimagined partners with the venue to limit carbon emissions.
+CANANDAIGUA, N.Y.
+(WROC) — Adam Met, the bassist for popular band AJR, is applauding Canandaigua’s CMAC Performing Arts Center’s environmental record as his non-profit Planet Reimagined partners with the venue to limit carbon emissions.

 Met, who has relatives in the Rochester area, specifically cited CMAC’s recent efforts to reduce waste at their concerts through composting, recycling and returnables.